Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### declarative_config

-The path to the declarative configuration file which holds the specification of all entities (Routes, Services, Consumers, etc.) to be used when the `database` is set to `off`.
+The path to the declarative configuration file which holds the specification of all entities (routes, Services, Consumers, etc.) to be used when the `database` is set to `off`.

 Entities are stored in Kong's LMDB cache, so you must ensure that enough headroom is allocated to it via the `lmdb_map_size` property.

-If the Hybrid mode `role` is set to `data_plane` and there's no configuration cache file, this configuration is used before connecting to the Control Plane node as a user-controlled fallback.
+If the hybrid mode `role` is set to `data_plane` and there's no configuration cache file, this configuration is used before connecting to the control plane node as a user-controlled fallback.

 **Default:** none